-Mudita primarily works in clay but often integrates different materials to create fluidity of identity and meanings.
+Mudita primarily works in clay but often integrates different materials to create fluidity of identity and meaning.
 Her practice includes teaching and writing, the interactive process of which gives another dimension to her understanding of multiplicity.
-Intuitive in her process she explores the form beyond the surface texture while spontaneously building them with coils.
-Inspired by the use of clay in the folk tradition of India, she has been working extensively with terracotta using its porous nature metaphorically as an extension to the idea of impermanence.
+Intuitive in her process, she explores the form beyond the surface texture while spontaneously building them with coils.
+Inspired by the use of clay in the folk tradition of India, she has been working extensively with terracotta, using its porous nature metaphorically as an extension to the idea of impermanence.

 Mudita works from her studio in Indore, India.